newjersey/navigator.business.nj.gov/content/src/fundings/pace-apprenticeship-in-career-education.md

 openDate: ""
 dueDate: ""
 ---
-The mission of the Pre-Apprenticeship in Career Education (PACE) program is to better align secondary, post-secondary, adult education, and occupational training to meet labor demands unique to New Jersey and develop career pathways leading to economically sustainable wages.
+The Pre-Apprenticeship in Career Education (PACE) program aims to better align secondary, post-secondary, adult education, and occupational training to meet labor demands unique to New Jersey and develop career pathways leading to economically sustainable wages.

 Programs funded through PACE provide education and training leading to one of the following outcomes:
 1) Admission into a USDOL Registered Apprenticeship program;